MiriamFi/tdt4250-semester-project/README.md

 `
 These need to be placed in `*\imdb\src\imdb\dataset\`

 When these are placed correctly, you can run DatasetDeserializer.java located in `*\imdb\src\imdb\dataset\` This will deserialize the tsv files and serialize them to a single xmi file.
 Currently the deserializer is set to choose 500 random titles, and information and people that are connected to these titles.
 This value can be changed in the `hash500RandomTVSeries()` function.
 We recommend never going above 500 random titles, and actually reducing the number of titles to possibly 100-200, as most computers will struggle viewing anything more in the Sirius viewpoints that show large amounts of data.
+Remember that you might need to add an argument to increase max memory allocation to Java, for the subsets you will need about 4,5-5gb.
+We have not attempted to run this on the full datasets.

 After being run the xmi will be named Imdb.imdb and placed in `*\imdb.sirius.editor.model\Imdb.imdb`

+If you're using the xmi pre deserialized, move the Imdb.imdb file to
+<br/> `imdb.sirius.editor.model -> Imdb.imdb

 ## Running Sirius
 Now that the dataset has been deserialized, you are ready to show the data in the sirius viewpoints.
 To do this Click <br/>